Ultimate DeFi Glossary

 Let’s refresh on AMMs to understand “impermanent loss”.

-In an automated market maker, the value of your tokens is constantly adjusting in order to keep the value of token pairs in synch and to keep an equilibrium between the two tokens in the pair.
+In an automated market maker, the value of your tokens is constantly adjusting in order to keep the value of token pairs in synch.
+Keeping an equilibrium between the two tokens in the pair.
 What does this mean for the liquidity provider (you)?

 Short for Decentralized Autonomous Organizations, DAOs are organizations that are operated via rules encoded as a transparent computer program on a blockchain network.
 UniSwap is an ideal example of a DAO that is operated by its community members.